 Work package 8

-This WP will build upon the designs and prototypes developed in WP3 by synthesising the components, assays and loosely integrated systems based on microsensor insights from WP5 and cross-cutting testing and best-practice concepts developed in WP6.
-In this way, WP8 will develop prototypes of the samplers and sensors capable of being tested and validated in simulated and representative coastal environments.
+This WP built upon the designs and prototypes developed in WP3 by synthesizing the components, assays, and loosely integrated systems based on microsensor insights from WP5 and cross-cutting testing and best-practice concepts developed in WP6.
+In this way, WP8 developed prototypes of the samplers and sensors capable of being tested and validated in simulated and representative coastal environments.

 Lead: